Accessible Beige is famous for being a go-with-everything neutral by Sherwin Williams.

 This reading nook also got the Peppercorn and Accessible Beige treatment:

-Sherwin Williams Accessible Beige Bathroom
+Sherwin Williams Accessible Beige in the Bathroom

 First up at Shal’s house is not exactly Accessible Beige in a bathroom, as it is bathroom-adjacent: